hg1722/fashionista/README.md

 ### InceptionV3 Model

-The Inception network examines clothing images, *X,* produced by the Generator during testing, in relation to the image class test labels, Y$.
+The Inception network examines clothing images, *X,* produced by the Generator during testing, in relation to the image class test labels, ![$Y$].
 The goal is to optimize the score:

 $$I(G) = E_{X∼P_G} [D_{KL}(P_{Y |X}(y|x) || P_Y (y))]$$